String Manipulation

 '26/Jan/2004'

-To separate out these three parts of the date, we can split on the forward slash.
-All together we split the original string three times, each time keeping only the pieces we are interested in.
+To separate out the day, month, and year, we can split on the forward slash.
+Altogether we split the original string three times, each time keeping only the pieces we are interested in:

 (log_entry.split('[')[1]